 Doesn’t a library PAC conflict with the perception that libraries are neutral places?
 While libraries as institutions must remain neutral, library supporters should not be expected to be neutral.
 Many trustees and library staff currently contribute to individual poltical candidates and parties for a number of reasons – the library’s neutrality is not questioned.

-Isn’t advocating for libraries the job of organizations such as the New York Library Association and the New York State Association of Library Boards?
+Isn’t advocating for libraries the job of organizations such as the New York Library Association and similar organizations?
 501(c)3 organizations are restricted by IRS regulations from making financial contributions to candidates.

 Will this mean that local library supporters won’t have to talk to legislators any more?
 Not at all!
 It’s critical for you to meet with your state legislators; grassroots advocacy is the best advocacy asset we have.
 The NY4BL PAC is just one more tool to support grassroots library advocacy.